The Advanced- Fine Furniture Course

 The Advanced course builds directly on the independence and technical skills established during The Practitioner course, and is the final stage of our Designer Maker Series, intended for students to fully immerse themselves in the discipline of fine furniture making at a higher level.

-By this stage, students are no longer simply learning techniques, but beginning to shape a clearer identity and direction within their work.
+By this stage, students are no longer simply learning techniques, but beginning to shape a clear identity and direction within their work.
 The course provides the time, space and support to develop greater confidence in decision making, craftsmanship and creative thinking, while working within a serious and highly motivating workshop environment.

 Teaching becomes increasingly conversational and tutorial led, with guidance adapting around each student’s ambitions and evolving body of work.
 Alongside making, students gain insight into the realities of contemporary furniture practice through discussions around commissions, professional workflows, pricing, presentation, websites, marketing and the wider furniture industry.